einzige/pose/README.md

 ### Run the unit tests for the Pose Gem

-Pose uses Sqlite3 and Postgesql by default.
+Pose can work with Sqlite3, Postgesql and MySQL by default.
 To run tests, please create database configuration file `spec/support/config/database.yml`, please refer to the template:
 [spec/support/config/database.yml.example](spec/support/config/database.yml.example)